Governor Jay Inslee has announced new restrictions on activities effective November 16 through December 14.

 As stated in the new COVID-19 Guidance document, “In order to slow the spread of rapidly increasing COVID cases in our state and ensure that hospital and medical systems are not overwhelmed, we are taking the very difficult but necessary steps to protect public health.
 We recognize this will cause financial hardship for many businesses and the governor and staff are exploring ways to mitigate the impacts.”

-“I urge residents to double down on shopping at Snoqualmie stores and getting take-out from Snoqualmie restaurants,” said Mayor Matt Larson.
+“It is critical that Snoqualmie residents shop at Snoqualmie stores and get take-out from Snoqualmie restaurants,” said Mayor Matt Larson.
 “Many of our local businesses are struggling to stay open and a few have had to close.

 “Over the past few months, the City of Snoqualmie has had the opportunity to distribute $645,000 to local businesses with the support of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), King County, and the office of King County Councilmember Kathy Lambert.
 We hope additional federal and state funding will become available to assist our local businesses and workers.
 Governor Inslee indicated there will be $50 million available from the state.
 We will continue to advocate for funding for our local businesses.

 “We are concerned for the health and well-being of Snoqualmie’s residents and workers.
 According to the Public Health – Seattle & King County COVID-19 Data Dashboard, since March there have been 128 positive cases in Snoqualmie with three hospitalizations and zero deaths.
 Let’s keep that number where it is by masking up.”

 - No indoor gatherings are allowed other than immediate households, with some quarantining exceptions.

 - No outdoor gatherings are allowed of more than five people from outside one household.

 - Restaurants and bars: No indoor service is allowed; outdoor dining is limited to 5 people; take-out, curbside, and delivery is allowed.